-Net investment in capital assets

-Restricted

-Unrestricted

 Agencies are not required to make the entries necessary to classify net position among these categories in SABHRS; however, agencies are required to assist SAB in determining the proper classification for ACFR reporting purposes.

 A. Net Investment in Capital Assets Classification

 This component of net position consists of capital assets (including restricted capital assets) net of accumulated depreciation and related debt.
 Related debt includes the outstanding balances of any bonds, mortgages, notes, capital lease obligations, or other borrowings that are attributable to the acquisition, construction, or improvement of the related assets.
-Any significant unspent debt proceeds existing at year-end are excluded from the calculation of net investment in capital assets.
-Rather, that portion of the debt should be included in the same net position classification as the unspent proceeds, such as restricted for capital projects.
+Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvements of those assets or related debt also should be included in this component of net position.
+Any significant unspent debt proceeds or deferred inflows of resources existing at year-end are excluded from the calculation of net investment in capital assets.
+Rather, that portion of the debt or deferred inflow of resources should be included in the same net position classification as the unspent proceeds, such as restricted for capital projects.

 B. Restricted Classification

-Net position should be reported as restricted when constraints placed on the net position’s use are either:
+Net position should be reported as restricted when constraints placed on the net position use are either:

-Externally imposed by creditors, grantors, contributors, or laws and/or regulations of other governments
+Externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws and/or regulations of other governments

 Imposed by law through constitutional provisions